 - Friendly residents from all over Argentina and the world.

 - It’s a long way from anywhere by car.

 - There’s a lake for swimming and Watersports and it’s beautiful but frigid.
 Don’t expect it to warm up too much, even in Summer.
 The sea is a long way away.

 World-renowned chef Francis Mallmann has a restaurant here.
 Argentina’s best ski area, Las Leñas, is close by (relatively speaking).
 If you enjoy hiking, you’re in luck.
 Mendoza sits at the foot of the Andes.
-The tallest mountain outside of the Himalaya, Aconcagua, is visible from around the city.
+The tallest mountain outside of the Himalayas, Aconcagua, is visible from around the city.
 And if you want to pop over to Chile, Santiago is just over the mountains.

 Many say the most beautiful women in Argentina live in Mendoza.
 I think there’s something in it.
-I can’t attest for the men but I’d imagine that the clean air, relaxed lifestyle, and wonderful food here builds handsome specimens too.
+I can’t attest for the men but I’d imagine that the clean air, relaxed lifestyle, and wonderful food here build handsome specimens too.